ben-levinson/213-git-tutorial/README.md

 * git status - Show the current status of the repo
 * git log - Show the commit log
 * git checkout branch_name - Switch to a different branch
+* git checkout -b branch_name - Create a new branch and switch to it
 * git merge commit_number - merge two branches

 ## Your first repo